freebasic/fbfrog/readme.txt

 - Proc/array typedefs should be solved out automatically where possible, and removed otherwise. (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef)
-- A conflicting #define should simply override the 1st one, that's also what gcc does.
-  Should only the last known version be preserved for the final binding?
-  Currently all are preserved, triggering name conflicts...

 - Lexer doesn't show error code context
 - Better error reporting: Single error token location isn't enough - especially